 "The apples," Lexie pointed with her spoon.
 "I noticed them earlier."

 Maybe that was supposed to make Meredith feel better, to serve as a reminder that Lexie didn't mind, that it was okay for her to move on.
 But if anything, it had the exact opposite effect.
 Lexie hated apples.
 It was one of the first things Meredith had learned about her.

 I hate apples, hate them.
 I think they shouldn't be allowed to be a fruit.

 And years ago, when Lexie had first moved in, Alex had decided to test this declaration of hers.
-He'd skinned an apple then spiked her fruit salad with tiny slices of golden delicious.
-After that, they had waited, trying not to stare as Lexie ate her breakfast.
+He'd skinned an apple, then spiked her fruit salad with tiny slices of golden delicious.
+And then they'd all waited, trying not to stare as Lexie ate her breakfast.
 She'd been too busy chatting to notice the offending fruit.
 She'd talked about Christina and surgeries and all the new techniques she wanted to learn.
 And it had all seemed very funny… until Lexie actually bit into the apple, tried to spit it out and started choking instead.
 A table full of doctors had frozen in horror… all except for Alex Karev.
-He'd leapt out of his chair like it was on fire, then performed the fastest Heimlich maneuver ever on record.
+He'd leapt out of his chair like it was on fire, then performed the fastest Heimlich maneuver on record.

 After that, Meredith had stopped buying apples, even after Lexie moved out and then back in again.
 The little round fruit hadn't returned… until now.

 "Derek brought those home," Meredith finally spoke up again.
 Suddenly, it felt like the ultimate betrayal, like a sign that Lexie no longer mattered, that she was no longer wanted here.

 "He and Zola, they picked them at an orchard somewhere."